why and how

 Long Distance Conversations

-This body of work continues to explore the tenuous balance between mankind and the natural world defined as the Disappearing Lines series.
-However, this series specifically narrates long distance conversations that I have with my daughter as she travels the world, and journals our experience: hers actual, mine virtual.
+This body of work continues to explore the balance between mankind and the natural world defined as the Disappearing Lines series.
+However, this series also narrates long distance conversations that I have with my daughter as she travels the world, and journals our experience: hers actual, mine virtual.
 My child is documenting her journey through photography and by collecting random souvenirs along the way, which she transmits to me for consideration.
 In this work, I document her travels in a visual journal, incorporating her papers and ephemera.

 As I paint, I shift back and forth between intuitive and cognitive states.
 Intuitively applying paint and drawing elements on surfaces, often rapidly and without analysis, prompts powerful memories and perceptions.
 It is visceral -- pure sensation, emotion, and memory.
 Then, shifting into the cognitive, I record and explore as I move between the emerging image and the instinctive application of paint and mark.

 from there to here...

 Pat has wonderful childhood memories of painting intricate Ukrainian eggs, pysanky, one of her first creative experiences.
 This distinctly feminist art form was developed thousands of years earlier and has ritualistically been taught to Ukrainian girls and women.
 Born and raised in New York City, she was encouraged to pursue a practical career as an attorney.
 She retired from a successful legal career and fully embraced her passion for painting in her new Florida environ.
 Pat broadened her knowledge by continuing studies in residencies, local universities and with select instructors such as Steven Aimone and Harold Garde, both of whom recognized her talent and commitment to creating art.

 Over the past several years, her art has regularly appeared in major private and public collections in the United States and abroad.